EU lawmaker panel backs securities settlement reform

 The lawmakers also agreed to open talks with EU states, which have joint say, on a final text that will become law.

 Many exchange operators earn handsome profits from depositories.
-Deutsche Boerse, for example, owns Clearstream Frankfurt and Clearstream Luxembourg, where it directs most trades from its exchanges.
+Deutsche Boerse (DB1Gn.DE), for example, owns Clearstream Frankfurt and Clearstream Luxembourg, where it directs most trades from its exchanges.

 The draft law sets parameters for competition and accelerates fundamental changes already under way in the sector.

-For the first time, it gives authorised settlement houses a pan-EU "passport" to operate across the 27-nation bloc - as long as they are adequately capitalised and comply with safety rules.
+For the first time, it gives authorized settlement houses a pan-EU "passport" to operate across the 27-nation bloc - as long as they are adequately capitalized and comply with safety rules.

-Operators like Euroclear and Clearstream in Luxembourg will undergo a far more demanding authorisation if they want to keep their banking operations under the same roof as the more straightforward settlement operations.
+Operators like Euroclear and Clearstream in Luxembourg will undergo a far more demanding authorization if they want to keep their banking operations under the same roof as the more straightforward settlement operations.

 Trending On Reuters